Lachiecodes/Active-Directory/README.md

 - From there I verified the VM was connected to AD by logging into several of the random users I had created.
   ![68747470733a2f2f692e696d6775722e636f6d2f546f45363050676d2e706e67](https://github.com/Lachiecodes/Active-Directory/assets/138475757/c082ad84-7199-4d2c-88c9-970f27caf648)

-## Connecting Linux Ubuntu 22.04.4 Machine to AD
+## Connecting Linux Ubuntu 22.04.4 LTS Machine to AD
 I wanted to expand the lab to include a second client machine other than Windows, so I decided to connect Linux Ubuntu to Active Directory.
-This was a little bit more tricky to configure, as straight out of the box, the Ubuntu LTS image (22.04.4) doesn't automatically connect to Windows AD.
+This was a little bit more tricky to configure, as straight out of the box, Ubuntu LTS version doesn't automatically connect to Windows AD.
 During installation, you are presented with the option to enter your domain details, but during the installation this error message appears:<br>
 ![68747470733a2f2f692e696d6775722e636f6d2f736473453670706c2e706e67](https://github.com/Lachiecodes/Active-Directory/assets/138475757/69a15972-7efa-4a31-b2ed-3f143742ba4e)

-This is a common issue with the LTS distribution of Linux Ubuntu, and requires manual configuration of the integration into Active Directory.
+This is a common issue with Ubuntu LTS version, and requires manual configuration of the integration into Active Directory.
 The steps are as follows:

 Computer Name: CLIENT2<br>
 Domain Name: mydomain.com<br>